-In my current book-length project, “Patterns of Life: Raciality, Visuality, Global War,” I explore literary and visual configurations of the body in the long war on terror, attending especially to the ways contemporary U.S. visual culture innovates, consolidates, and contests historical processes of racialization.
+In my current book-length project, “Patterns of Life: Race, Relation, and the Proximate Archives of Global War,” I explore literary and visual configurations of the body in the long war on terror, attending especially to the ways contemporary U.S. visual culture innovates, consolidates, and contests historical processes of racialization.
 My point of departure is the rise of what the Obama administration has termed “pattern of life” analysis to legitimate the globalized expression of sovereign violence.
 I ask, what are the contested histories of these heuristics, how do they produce aestheticizations of enmity and raciality, and what kinds of cultural forms have emerged to surface and trouble their common sense?

 Requesting a letter of recommendation?
 Kindly fill out the following form.

-ES 250: Critical Ethnic Studies without Guarantees: On the work of Stuart Hall
+ES 250: Critical Ethnic Studies without Guarantees: Hall, Said, Glissant

 ES 250 / DECT 240: Race, War, Culture

 ES 250: Comparativity and the Crisis of Neoliberalism